COVID-19: CAPFs witness spike in infections; CRPF Delhi headquarter sealed

-The central paramilitary forces, involved in internal security duties, recorded a spike in coronavirus cases with 45 personnel testing positive on Sunday, even as the CRPF headquarters here was sealed after two staffers contracted the disease.
-The five-storey building is located inside the Central Government Offices (CGO) complex on Lodhi Road and houses the central control room and the office of the CRPF Director General (DG) among other operational and administrative wings to keep the over 3.25 lakh-personnel force moving.
+Forty-five paramilitary personnel tested COVID-19 positive on Sunday, taking the total number to around 200, while the CRPF headquarters here was sealed after two staffers contracted the disease, officials said.
+The fresh cases include a personal secretary of a Special Director General (SDG)-rank officer of the CRPF and a bus driver who ferried personnel working at the force's headquarters, they added.

-A personal secretary of a Special Director General (SDG)-rank officer working in the headquarters tested positive for the virus on Saturday, officials said.
-Also, a bus driver who ferried personnel working at the headquarters, contracted the disease, they added.
+The sealed five-storey building of the country's largest paramilitary force CRPF, located at CGO complex on Lodhi Road here, houses the central control room, operational and administrative wings and the office of the Director General (DG) among others.
+"One driver attached with CRPF headquarters has tested COVID-19 positive.
+The headquarters is closed for sanitisation till the task is completed," said a spokesperson for the CRPF, the country’s largest paramilitary force.

 ALSO READ